katherineding/dqmc-dev/README.md

 - Unified all `gen_1band_xxx.py` scripts into one file `gen_1band_unified_hub.py`, but bond definitions required for e.g. transport measurements, and optional measurements are not implemented for all lattices.

 - `gen_1band_unified_hub.py` takes `argp` style arguments as opposed to the default python syntax.
 This means all arguments are in the form `--name=value` rather than Edwin's version, which is `name=value`

+- Added option to apply twisted boundary conditions

+- Added hoppings farther than next nearst neighbor for some lattices.

 ## TODOs